cooleydw494/codemonkeys-docs/README.md

 ## 🛠 Contributing

-A GitHub Action to build/deploy the docs to our S3 bucket, and the main content is entirely written in markdown, so contributing is easy!
+A GitHub Action to builds and deploys the docs, and the main content is entirely written in markdown, so contributing is easy (for me too)!

 _If you want to contribute, please fork the repo and create a PR._